-Review: Google's Pixel 5a is the 4a 5G's longer-lasting twin
+Google Pixel 5a review: Better battery, better price, same great phone

 Google Pixel 5a Price and availability

-Google is releasing the Google Pixel 5a in only two countries: the United States and Japan.
-It is available in both countries for preorder as of August 17 at $449 and ¥51,700, releasing on August 26.
+Google released the Google Pixel 5a on August 26, 2021, in only two countries: the United States and Japan.
+Pricing is standard at $449 and ¥51,700.
 The unlocked Pixel 5a is compatible with all major American networks, but without mmWave 5G, it will not be able to use Verizon's Ultra Wideband network, only sub6 5G and LTE 4G.

-If you do not live in these two countries, the Google Pixel 4a 5G will continue to be sold in your market if it's already on sale.
-We'll talk more about the 4a 5G in the next section, but the cliff notes version for 4a 5G owners and non-Americans is: you're not missing much here.
+The phone is only available domestically at the Google Store, it has not shown up at major retailers nor at carrier stores; if you want the Pixel 5a, you need to buy directly from Google.
+Thus, when the Pixel 6a launches in late July, it's highly likely the supply of Pixel 5a units will dry up quickly, as the 5a would interfere with new 6a sales.

 Google Pixel 5a: Hardware (and how it varies from the 4a 5G)

-I'm going to keep this short because the Pixel 5a's design is virtually identical to last year's Pixel 4a 5G, and most of the inside specs are the same, too.
-The name Google came up with this year is "Mostly Black" as opposed to last year's Just Black, and while it may be a few shades brighter than last year, it's definitely still a black phone, though an argument could be made for deep charcoal.
+I'm going to keep this short because the Pixel 5a's design is virtually identical to the Pixel 4a 5G, and most of the inside specs are the same, too.
+The name Google came up with is "Mostly Black" as opposed to 2020's Just Black; while Mostly Black may be a few shades brighter, it's definitely still a black phone, though an argument could be made for deep charcoal.

 The power is a lighter gray — no bright colors here like on the 4a 5G, sorry — and it has a wavy texture across it to help distinguish it from the volume rocker.
 All buttons are nice, firm, and clicky, with no wobble or mushiness.
 The USB-C port and stereo speakers are still at the bottom while the headphone jack sits up top and the SIM tray slot is on the lower left bumper.

 The phone has a pleasant heft without feeling heavy, and while it's a bit big for my small hands, it was easy enough to reach the top left corner (I hold my phone left-handed), but I quickly grabbed a PopSocket to make reaching the right side of the screen easier.
-I wish that the Pixel 5a was small like the Pixel 4a was, but most of you like bigger screens and this was built for you.
+I wish that the Pixel 5a was small like the Pixel 4a was, but most of you like bigger screens, so this was built for you.
 The size here is a teeny bit taller than the Pixel 4a 5G for the screen and a teeny bit thicker for the battery.

 Once you move from the outside to the inside, things get even more similar.
-We have the same Snapdragon 765G that's been in such high demand during this year's chip shortage, and it's paired with the same memory, storage, and cameras.
+We have the same Snapdragon 765G that's been in such high demand during the neverending chip shortage, and it's paired with the same memory, storage, and cameras.
 I've bolded the differences between the two generations to help distinguish how little has changed here:

 |Category

-Note: This article was originally published in August 2021.
-It was updated in October 2021 with the following changes.